Probing Spectrum-Like Organization of States of Mind in Transformer Representation Spaces: Results

 \subsection{Decodability of Continuous Energy Scores}

-We first evaluate whether the continuous energy scores assigned to sentences are recoverable from fixed transformer embeddings.
-This analysis tests whether embedding geometry preserves graded structure aligned with a low-to-high consciousness-related cognitive spectrum.
+We first evaluate whether the continuous energy scores assigned to sentences are recoverable from fixed transformer representations.
+This analysis tests whether representation geometry preserves graded structure aligned with a low-to-high state-of-mind spectrum.

-Across all evaluated embedding models, energy scores are strongly decodable.
+Across all evaluated representations, energy scores are strongly decodable.
 As shown in Table~\ref{tab:energy_regression}, regression performance is well above chance, capturing a substantial proportion of the annotated ordinal signal on held-out data.
-For the BAAI/bge-large-en-v1.5 embeddings, the mean coefficient of determination exceeds $0.80$, indicating that a large fraction of the annotated energy signal is recoverable from the representation space.
-Comparable but slightly lower performance is observed for \texttt{all-mpnet-base-v2} and \texttt{all-MiniLM-L6-v2}.
+BGE, Qwen3-Embedding, and Qwen2.5 L24 all achieve strong score decodability, with Ridge $R^2$ values around $0.76$--$0.79$ and MLP $R^2$ values around $0.78$--$0.82$.
+MPNet is also strong, while MiniLM remains lower but substantially above chance.

-Decodability improves consistently when moving from linear to nonlinear regression.
-Across all models, nonlinear probes achieve higher $R^2$ and lower mean squared error than their linear counterparts.
-This pattern suggests that while energy score-related structure is partially aligned with linear directions in embedding space, additional information is organized in a nonlinear manner.
+Decodability improves modestly when moving from linear to shallow nonlinear regression.
+Across all representations, nonlinear probes achieve slightly higher $R^2$ and lower mean squared error than their linear counterparts.

-We also observe a clear ordering across embedding models.
-Larger and more expressive models yield stronger decodability, with BGE outperforming MPNet, and MPNet outperforming MiniLM.
-This monotonic trend holds for both linear and nonlinear probes, indicating that representational capacity influences how clearly graded energy information is preserved.
+However, this improvement should be interpreted cautiously.
+While it may indicate that some energy-score-related variation is not perfectly captured by a single linear direction, it may also reflect the coarse and manually assigned nature of the annotation scheme.
+Because energy scores are intended as approximate ordinal signals rather than precise interval-scaled measurements, shallow nonlinear models may partially compensate for annotation noise or boundary ambiguity rather than revealing intrinsic nonlinear structure in the representation space.

+We also observe model-dependent differences.
+BGE achieves the strongest linear score regression among the transformer representations, while Qwen3-Embedding and Qwen2.5 L24 also show strong continuous-score decodability.
+This suggests that the score-aligned structure is not specific to one model family.

-Overall, these results demonstrate that continuous energy scores are robustly encoded in transformer embedding spaces.
-The consistent advantage of nonlinear decoding further indicates that this structure is not purely linear, but reflects richer geometric organization within the embeddings.
+Overall, these results provide strong evidence that continuous energy scores are consistently recoverable from transformer representation spaces, suggesting that graded energy-related structure is reflected in their geometry.